 USB C Pinout

 USB C is a 24-pin connector with a size of 8.4×2.6 mm.
-It is rectangular in shape with rounded edges.
+It is rectangular with rounded edges.
 The pinout diagram of the USB C connector is shown in the figure below.

 Since USB C is rotationally symmetric, the pin allocation for the male and female connectors remains the same.
 The pinout description is listed in the table below.